BountyHunter1999/Refresher-On-Cloud/dynamodb/README.md

 1. **Global Secondary Index (GSI)**
    - Index with partition key and optional sort key different from the base table
+   - instead of querying with partition key and sort key, you can query with the GSI
    - Can be created or deleted any time
    - Has its own provisioned throughput settings
    - Maximum of 20 GSIs per table